Projects for Recycling Milk Cartons

-3. Doll House: Cover, then cut out windows and doors with an exacto knife (adults-only job).
+3. Doll House: Cover your carton with used paper grocery bags or used gift wrap then cut out windows and doors with an exacto knife (adults-only job).
 Decorate your house with markers.
 Make a whole village using different sized milk and cream cartons.

-4. Garden Planter: Carefully poke holes in the bottom of a carton you have cut down to a reasonable height.
+4. Garden Planter: Cut the peaked top half off your carton and then carefully poke holes in its bottom.
 Fill with soil and plant some seeds according to the directions on your seed packet.
 Watch the seeds sprout and grow.
 Later you can transplant the seedlings in your garden or if the plants stay small enough, you can keep them on a sunny windowsill.

-5. The Color Cube Game See directions for this game below -- after the building block directions.
+5. The Color Cube Game: See directions for this game below.

 5. The Color Cube Game: Another Idea for Recycling Milk Cartons

 I made this one up.
 It can be really fun!